CellProfiler/tutorials/internal_use/docs/3d-monolayer/3D_Monolayer.rst

 -  Note that this tutorial is an advanced tutorial.
 We recommend completing the Translocation tutorial in order to learn principles of image thresholding and segmentation prior to starting this tutorial.
+-  Appropiately naming the output(s) of each CellProfiler module is important in order to avoid confusion,especially in large and complex pipelines.
+Throughout this toturial we will suggest names for each of the outputs, but feel free to use your own.
+-  This tutorial will guide you through the creation of a complete analysis pipeline.
+If you wish, you can also find a final version of a similar pipeline in the *3d_monolayer_final.cppipe* file, which should be in the same folder as this tutorial.
+To load the pipeline, simply drag the file to the left panel on the CellProfiler window.
 -  Helpful video tutorials are available on the Center for Open Bioimage Analysis YouTube page at https://www.youtube.com/channel/UC_id9sE-vu_i30Bd-skay7Q.